It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 These devices are generally used only in individuals who have not responded well to other treatment options.

 Your healthcare provider can also teach you ways to cope with your pain.
 For example, some people with neuropathic pain may experience increased symptoms after sitting for several hours.
-This could make desk jobs difficult to do.
+This could make desk jobs challenging to do.

 A physical or occupational therapist can teach you techniques for sitting, stretching, standing, and moving that can prevent pain.